 Akira Terui, Ph.
 D.

 I am a Postdoctoral Researcher studying freshwater ecosystems (especially streams).
 I use theoretical and empirical approaches to address basic ecological questions and to better manage ecosystems.
-My research interests span across a wide range of taxa (mussel, fish, arthropod, bird, plant), but are all tied together by a common thread in which to tackle the causes and consequences of spatial ecological interactions, such as animal dispersal.
+My research interests span across a wide range of taxa (mussel, fish, arthropod, bird, plant), but are all tied together by a common thread in which to tackle the causes and consequences of spatial ecological interactions, such as dispersal.

 - Cross-continental synthesis of freshwater biodiversity